 RH: The early development wasn’t too difficult for me.
 As a hobby when I was younger I'd developed little sprite-based games, so the concepts of 2D animated games weren't new to me.
 The difficulty came when we hit the point of needing AI and running into the memory limitations of the device.
 In short, purely technical for me.
 The thing I had to learn very quickly was when to know I’d hit the limits of my skill, and what the best way was to overcome that, either talk to the Epiphany guys, spend some time reading articles, Googling things or simply experimenting.
 With all that it still took two years.
 Many times I had moments of being absolutely beset by exhaustion.
 In fact, when I started TownCraft I was still in my 20’s.

-Why was iPad chosen as the platform for TownCraft?
+Why was iPad selected as the platform for TownCraft?

 LH: Because it had the screen size to be able to pull it off, and was the easiest platform to hit.
 We knew we didn't have the capacity out the gate to create something cross-platform with the multitude of devices out there, and Rohan in particular found it frustrating that slightly “deeper” experiences couldn’t be found on his iPad in the genre we both grew up loving.
 Now that the iPad version is out and all we're working on for it is tweaks and new maps, and we’re looking to other platforms, but it required that first safe platform for us to be able to hit the ground running.

-Any plans to bring the game to iPhone or other platforms such as Android?
+Any plans to bring the game to iPhone or Android?